 Be the Change Scholarship

-This number was alarming to Jennifer and her husband David.
-Together they created the “Be the Change” endowed scholarship to create awareness and help support these students who have been negatively affected by a parent serving time.
+This number was alarming to Jenn and her husband David.
+Together they established the “Be the Change” endowed scholarship to create awareness and help support these students who have been negatively affected by a parent serving time.

 Make a Difference

 “Be the Change” distributed the first scholarship to a GVSU student in the fall of 2018.
 The young lady who received the $1,500 scholarship is a first generation college student who has had both parents either serve time in jail or prison.
-The $1,500 scholarship is helping her stay in college to acquire a degree.
+The scholarship is helping her stay in college to acquire a degree in anthropology.

 Please consider supporting first generation students who have financial need and have experienced having a parent serve time in jail or prison.
 Any contributions will help students!